Advanced Magento 2 Developer Tools For Debugging

 The Magento community has created many powerful open-source tools.
 Third-party extensions and metz98/n98-magerun provide useful CLI commands.
 The Magento 2 bash-completion package saves keystrokes.

 Magento Stack Exchange is an invaluable resource for finding answers from veteran developers.
-Leveraging these community tools and knowledge can greatly accelerate your work.
+Leveraging these community tools and knowledge can speed up your work.

 Category Top Tools